MicrosoftDocs/memdocs/sccm/core/servers/manage/data-warehouse.md

   - **DB_owner** permission on the data warehouse database.
   - **DB_reader** and **execute** permissions to the top-tier sites site database.
 - The data warehouse database requires the use of SQL Server 2012 or later, with an edition of Standard, Enterprise or Datacenter.
-- The following are supported to host the warehouse database:
+- The following SQL Server configurations are supported to host the warehouse database:
   - A default instance
   - Named instance
   - SQL Server Always On Availability group